onetapbeyond/gen_metrics/bench/README.md

 If detailed statistical metrics are activated using the `statistics: true` option, significant amounts of metrics data are collected.
 Activating this feature is a lot like activating a `statsd agent` directly within the BEAM.
 The exact amount of data collected is directly proportional to the `rate-of-callbacks` within the server or pipeline.
 It is therefore strongly recommended that this feature only be enabled in environments where the `rate-of-callbacks` is known to be low.
 Otherwise, spiked memory usage and frequent GC will occur.

 If the type of insights provided by statistical metrics are needed then we strongly recommend using the existing support for redirecting metrics data to an external `statsd` agent.
 This can be achieved using the `opgs: [statistics: :statsd]` and `opts: [statistics: :datadog]` options.
-Just remember that activating metrics sampling will push only the metrics that were actually monitored by GenMetrics to these agents.
+Just remember that activating metrics-sampling will push only the metrics that were actually monitored by GenMetrics to these agents.
 Any dashboard rendering these metrics data will have to account for the sampling rate in order to display total values for metrics data.
 When using these external `statsd` agents GenMetrics incurs very little runtime overhead in terms of memory usage and should never trigger spikes in memory usage or GC.